Frequently Asked Questions

 Yes.
 Contact us to request an evaluation account.
 Evaluation access includes full forecast history, audit trails, methodology documentation, and Brier score breakdowns by region and time horizon.

-The system uses Page-Hinkley statistical tests to monitor model performance over time.
-When the Brier score drifts beyond configured thresholds (delta=0.005, alert at 0.10, critical at 0.20), automated alerts are triggered.
+The system uses statistical drift detection to monitor model performance over time.
+When the Brier score diverges from expected behavior beyond calibrated thresholds, automated alerts are triggered.
 Critical drift can escalate to automatic model retraining using the latest resolved predictions.

-Shadow models are alternative model configurations that run in parallel with the production model but do not serve predictions to users.
-They are continuously evaluated against the active model.
-A shadow model is promoted to production when it demonstrates a Brier score at least 5% lower than the active model on 30 or more common resolved questions.
+New model configurations are validated by running them in parallel with the production model without serving predictions to users.
+These candidate models are continuously evaluated against the active model on the same resolved questions.
+A candidate is promoted to production when it demonstrates a meaningfully lower Brier score across a sufficient set of common resolved questions.

 All incoming data passes through NaN filters, deduplication checks, and temporal alignment validation.
-ACLED and UCDP events are cross-referenced for consistency.
+UCDP GED events are the primary conflict source; ACLED is used for cross-validation.
 GDELT streams are filtered for relevance and language quality.
 FRED indicators are checked for revision flags.
 Any anomalies are logged and flagged for review.

-Logicon is designed for the NATO DIANA 2027 accelerator programme.
+Logicon is designed for the NATO DIANA Decision Superiority for NATO Warfighters challenge.
 The platform supports standard intelligence dissemination formats, provides full audit trails required for institutional accountability, and maintains data provenance records for all predictions.
 The architecture supports deployment in secure environments.

 Logicon operates exclusively on open-source intelligence (OSINT).
-All data sources — ACLED, UCDP, GDELT, and FRED — are publicly available.
+All data sources — UCDP GED, GDELT, FRED, and others including ACLED (cross-validation) — are publicly available.
 This means the platform can be deployed without classified network requirements while still delivering operationally relevant probabilistic assessments.

 Country risk scores aggregate five dimensions — political stability, economic resilience, governance quality, conflict intensity, and external pressure — into a composite risk index.
 Each dimension draws on multiple indicators, with weights determined by the ensemble model.
 Scores are updated as new data arrives and re-calibrated quarterly.